 In just over sixty words, Ogilvy shared how to write a brand promise that makes customers’ hearts beat and put competitors to shame.

 Yet, even though marketers have enough data to wet their pants, many still miss the point.

 Understanding the wants, needs, and aspirations of your potential buyer was, is, and will always be at the core of a great brand promise.

-People purchase products that make them feel unique.
+People purchase products and services that make them feel unique.

 When marketers do their job correctly, a brand promise does precisely that.